 - BLUETOOTH DUAL COMPATABILITY - Via Bluetooth 5.0 connectivity, you can wirelessly pair the headphones with microphone with all compatible consoles and devices.
-Simultaneous pairing lets you switch seamlessly between your game and phone calls.
+By pairing them at the same time, you can switch seamlessly between your game and phone calls.
+Range: 10 m.

 - EFFICIENT BATTERY - Depending on the connection type, you have a battery life of up to 20 hours.
 The headset with microphone has an integrated, intelligent battery management system that switches off the headphones when they are not in use. *

 - PERSONALIZE YOUR SOUND - Customize your audio experience with a full equalizer, noise reduction settings, microphone tuning and 7.1 surround sound processing ** - all in the EPOS Gaming Suite for Windows 10.
 The wireless headphones are therefore essential for gaming Equipment.

 4th place - Corsair Virtuoso RGB Wireless SE